What are professional values?

-- Creating wealth for all stakeholders.
+- Creating wealth for all stakeholders."

 These wider values give an indication of what a organisation is like to work for, so you should be happy that a company's ethos fits with your own before applying for a job.
 Otherwise, you might find that a job is not the right fit for you once you have started in the role.

-Gaining and demonstrating professional values
+Gaining and developing professional values

 Below are some examples of how you may already have gained professional values at the University of Bradford and beyond.
 There may also be some useful suggestions here if you are looking to develop your skills further: